Child Care Business Emergency Facilities Grant Program

 1. Businesses not actively licensed by the Connecticut Office of Early Childhood (OEC) as a family home (DCFH), group home (DCGH), or center (DCCC), and businesses without children currently enrolled.

-2. Businesses that were awarded a WBDC Start-up Grant, Emergency Grant, Expansion Grant, or Equity Match Grant since March 2021.
+2. Businesses that were awarded a WBDC Start-up Grant, Emergency Grant, Emergency Facilities Grant, Expansion Grant, or Equity Match Grant in the last 6 months.

 3. If your business is outside the child care industry and based in Connecticut, WBDC has other grant programs.
 We encourage you to schedule an appointment with a WBDC Business Advisor or participate in one of our classes to learn more.